 One term that we kept seeing over and over again on this segment was “Net Worth”.
 Since we were personal finance newbies, we had no idea what this meant.
 Nicole and I were making a combined annual income of $130,000 so we figured our net worth must be HUGE.

 After the show was over, we decided to see how rich we really were.
 There was no doubt in our mind that we’d be better off than most of the jokers that call in to the show and get an “F” grade from Suze!

-Although we were making a solid income together, our liabilities were much higher than our assets.Continue reading “How to Increase Your Net Worth by $800,000 in 8 Years”
+We were kinda broke.Continue reading “How to Increase Your Net Worth by $900,000 in 9 Years”